 So what kind of signs should you be looking for?
 Here are a few of them:

 Dehydration or not eating as much

-If you think your cat has a viral problem like an upper respiratory infection, then there are some immediate steps you can take to give him or her some relief:
+If you think your cat has an upper respiratory viral infection, then there are some immediate steps you can take to give him or her some relief:

 Although kittens should always be seen if they are suffering from these types of symptoms, sometimes mature cats need veterinary help as well.
 Having your cat visit an experienced veterinarian can lead to the proper diagnosis.
 This is especially important if your cat has stopped eating.
 In that case, X-rays and blood tests can be performed to determine if there are other complications.

 After you visit your family veterinarian, there are some things you can do to help your cat feel better.
 Just like people often do when they have colds or sinus problems, you can run a humidifier to help keep your cat’s nasal passages moist.
 If your cat has any kind of bacterial infection, then your veterinarian will likely prescribe an antibiotic for you to give to your fur ball friend.
 If you are dealing with the worst-case scenario and your cat refuses to eat, then call your veterinarian right away.
 In this case, your cat may need to be fed at the hospital through an IV in order to ensure he or she is receiving the proper nutrition.

 Of course, prevention is always better than treatment.
 By taking a few extra steps you might be able to keep your cat healthy instead of having to try to take care of it after a virus hits.
 One of the best ways to prevent certain viruses is by having your cat vaccinated according to the schedule recommended by your family veterinarian.
 If you are ever unsure about any aspect of your cat’s health, call your family veterinarian.
 That’s what the doctor’s for!